fbziker/IER/README.md

 # IER
-Updated version was uploaded 3/6/21
+Updated version was uploaded 4/6/21

 Both files read the Data_IER.csv file, one reads the data of participants in 2019, one of 2020.
+NOTE: please run the fitbit_dataset_fbz files first, it saves some variables to a .mat file, which is used in the statistical analysis (in a separate script).
 For question, please send an e-mail to f.bziker@student.tudelft.nl

 ## Methodological information